 - Their leaves can exhibit good fall color

 Structural plants and other components of a garden's "bones" or structure (e.g., hardscape) are important elements of your landscaping.
 They may take a subsidiary role as backdrops or framing when the yard is alive with flowering shrubs and perennials, or they may assume center stage when these complementary plants have taken a back seat.
-The latter scenario occurs during Northern winters, which is why those of us who landscape in frosty climes may have the most reason to be appreciative of structural plants.
+The latter scenario occurs during Northern winters, which is why those who landscape in frosty climes may have the most reason to be appreciative of structural plants.

 02 of 06